 This page is general information, not legal advice.
 AI statutes and their effective dates are moving targets; confirm what applies to you with your own counsel.
 We produce the technical read — the source-traced map of the AI in your code — that your counsel maps to the obligations that actually bind you.

-Two weeks.
+Three weeks.
 Fixed price.
 Read-only.
 We surface every AI system in your code and describe what each one does — the technical basis your counsel maps to TRAIGA.